Indianapolis DUI Attorney

 DUI, or driving under the influence, is a serious offense that has increasing penalties for each consecutive charge.
 Multiple DUI convictions can lead to permanent license suspension, heavy fines, and even time in prison.
 If you or a loved one recently received a DUI charge, it’s vital to know your options for legal defense and what to expect from the criminal justice system in Indiana.

-The attorneys at Banks & Brower have more than 40 combined years of experience in criminal defense, and our attorneys are former prosecutors.
-This means they have intimate knowledge of the criminal justice process in Indiana and understand how prosecutors build their cases.
-Review the following information about DUI charges in Indiana and then contact our firm to take the next step in your case.
+DUI attorneys at Banks & Brower have more than 40 combined years of experience in criminal defense, and our attorneys are former prosecutors.
+This means they have intimate knowledge of the criminal justice process in Indianapolis and understand how prosecutors build their cases.
+Review the following information about DUI charges in Indiana and then contact our attorneys to take the next step in your case.

 Law enforcement officers use several methods for detecting and stopping intoxicated drivers.
 Traffic stops are common in heavily traveled metropolitan areas, especially during holidays and weekends.
 If a community reports higher than average DUI accidents and stop in an area, it’s likely the law enforcement officers in the area will start checkpoints and other preventative measures in the area.
 Patrolling police officers will also stop drivers for erratic or suspicious behavior that may indicate DUI, such as swerving between lanes, driving too slowly, or failing to stop or signal when necessary.